01abhaysharma/AzureDevOps_Project1/README.md

 Watch this hands-on video here: https://youtu.be/5tgbfaZr1UA

-# Step 2: Uploading sample dot net Code to GitHub
+# Step 2: Uploading sample dot net code to GitHub

 1. Go to the GitHub website and sign in to your account.
 2. On the homepage, click on the "Create a new repository" button or go to your profile and click on the "New" button.